bwalsh0/attentionometer/README.md

 Basically an overglorified pager system that deeply insults the versatility of the Telegram Bot API.

 Created Telegram Bot to poll and detect webpage actions and send them to a private user channel through Telegram X. WebHook and Node.js server implemented with maximum 3 HTTPS connections.
 Requires Bot Token and Telegram Chat ID.

+If you're not my SO this will have no use to you and you will probably find it creepy